-At least nine out of 10 young Australians believe more can be done to help refugees, and one in five believe they themselves could one day be displaced.
+At least nine out of ten young Australians believe more can be done to help refugees, and one in five believe they themselves could one day be displaced.

-World Vision Australia has surveyed more than a thousand Australians, aged between 11 and 19, to gauge their views on refugees.
+World Vision Australia has surveyed more than a thousand 11-to-19 year-old Australians to gauge their views on refugees.

 Coming from what's sometimes called the ‘selfie’ generation, World Vision Australia CEO Tim Costello says the results surprise him.

 "We’re always told the millennials are the 'me' generation, and they’re in a bubble and they only think about themselves.
-Well, this survey says, actually, they are taking in the refugee crisis."
+Well, this survey says, actually, they are taking in the refugee crisis," Tim said.